Stewart L. Gordon

 Stewart Lynell Gordon is an American musician, teacher, writer, editor, composer, and impresario.
-Gordon is Professor of Keyboard Studies at the USC Thornton School of Music of the University of Southern California as well as the music faculty at the Claremont Graduate University.
+Gordon is Emeritus Professor of Keyboard Studies at the USC Thornton School of Music of the University of Southern California.

-As a student, Stewart Gordon studied with a number of prominent pedagogues and concert artists including Olga Samaroff, Walter Gieseking, Cecile Genhart, and Adele Marcus.
+As a student, Stewart Gordon studied with a number of prominent pedagogues and concert artists including Olga Samaroff, Walter Gieseking, Cécile Staub Genhart, and Adele Marcus.
 As a performing pianist, Gordon toured extensively throughout Europe, Asia and the Americas.
 Gordon's commercially issued recordings include works by Beethoven, Schubert, Schumann, Chopin, Scriabin, Ellis Kohs, Luis de Frietas-Branco, and the complete Rachmaninoff Preludes, although almost all of these are long out of print and only obtainable secondhand.
-He is officially a Steinway Artist, and he serves on the board of directors of the Steinway Society of Riverside County.
+He is officially a Steinway Artist.

 His academic career has included posts at Wilmington College in Ohio, the University of Maryland, where he served as Dean of the Music School, and Queens College, City University of New York, where he served as a Provost and a Vice-President in the Academic Affairs department.